RosalieBdm/YFITOPS/README.md

 Database.txt
 util.txt

+You have to put the fslock repository in your user/go/src repository in order to use the package

 # Where are we ?
 Our client is made of a loop that just listens to the server, and answers if it's a question